-Working in an alien language in a strange country, Pietila says he “rummaged” through neighborhoods in a company car with a reporter’s notebook at his side and “my front pockets loaded with nickels for pay phones.”
+Working in a strange land with an alien language, Pietila says he “rummaged” through neighborhoods in a company car with a reporter’s notebook at his side and “my front pockets loaded with nickels for pay phones.”

 He quickly graduated from cops and, except for a revealing tour of duty in apartheid-ruled South Africa, spent the next 35 years writing thousands of articles about politics, urban renewal and neighborhood affairs in his adopted city.

 What never left him, though, was his perspective as an outsider, as a foreign correspondent in a strange land.